The Dark Side: 12 Critical Disadvantages of Gig Economy (2025)

 • Income predictability: 70% from retainers

-• Zero platform dependency risk
+• Zero platform dependency hazard

 Case Study 3: The Small Business Classification Lawsuit